Sign of the times

 About Us

-The Centre is a not-for-profit business that aims to preserve and promote Aboriginal cultural values of the area.
+Engawala Art Centre is a not-for-profit business that aims to preserve and promote Aboriginal cultural values of the area.
 We encourage participation by Aboriginal people in the arts and to promote local Aboriginal arts to the wider community.

 The indigenous visual arts and crafts sector is absolutely central to cultural sustainability for Indigenous Australia and is a living demonstration of the continual connection to land, family, dreaming, culture and place that dates back many millennia.
 Arts practice is a fundamental part of the way of life for Indigenous artists and communities.

 Part of the role of the Centre is to provide professional development for local artists in order to increase the scope of their work (e.g. painting, screen printing, pottery, carving etc.).
-We bring together community members to develop arts related enterprises involving art sales, exhibitions, tourism experiences and cultural maintenance.
+We only sell genuine, original Aboriginal artworks and our membership of the Indigenous Art Code means we treat our artists and customers fairly and with respect.

 The Centre also provides employment and income in a community where unemployment is very high and there are very few job opportunities.